5-star claims service rating for Achmea farm insurance

 “Insurance is vital to the intensive farming industry whether it be poultry, piggeries, dairies.
 It’s a level of comfort that any farmer would appreciate – knowing that at the end of the day they can pay their bills and support their family without having that major impact on their bottom line.”

 Tapping into Achmea’s international risk mitigation expertise, Susan said there had always been the discussions about risk mitigation and using knowledge from other parts of the world to make sure that they were safeguarding their livelihoods.
-“One of our Senior Risk Specialists from the Netherlands, Marco, joined me in the lead up visits.
+“One of our Senior Farm Insurance Specialists from the Netherlands, Marco, joined me in the lead up visits.
 We identified with Susan and Andy that we needed external alarms and also visual alarms.
 And of course, to their credit, they went ahead and actually installed them which was great,” Karla said.

 Putting clients first “Karla and her team have been in regular contact with us, making sure that all of our needs have been met along the way,” Susan said.
 “The contact from Achmea Australia and the assessors has been second to none.

-“You know, that’s one of the things in these kind of events that is at the forefront of people’s mind is that ‘what will be the response of your insurance company’ and for us Achmea Australia have ticked all the boxes right from the beginning”.
+“That’s one of the things in these kind of events that is at the forefront of people’s mind is that ‘what will be the response of your insurance company’ and for us Achmea Australia have ticked all the boxes right from the beginning”.

 Watch Susan and Andy Shay’s story here.
 To find out more about our 5-star claims service rating and why more farmers are switching to Achmea farm insurance, contact us today.